fponticelli/tempo/README.md

 Tempo.render({ store, template })
 ```

 Finally the UI!
-Each element, like `div` above, takes a first argument for the element attributes and 0 or more other arguments.
-If an argument is a literal value like in `className` that is applied and it cannot be modified anymore.
-For dynamic values a function from State to the attribute type are required.
+Each element, like `div` above, takes one or more arguments.

+The first argument is for the element's attributes.
+If passed a literal value, like the attributes `className: 'app'` above, it will be rendered once and cannot be updated dynamically.
+For dynamic values a function from State to the attribute type is required.

-The following arguments are children nodes.
-The simplest child node is just a plain string that is mapped to a dom text node.
+The rest of the arguments are optional children of the element.
+The simplest child node is a plain string that is mapped to a DOM text node.
 A text node can also be dynamic when represented by a function `State => string`.
-The text in that case will change when the state is changed.
-That is the case for ```count => count: ${count} ```.
+The text will then change when the state is changed.
+In our example, the `String` constructor is used in the template to render the `count` as a text node and will update when the state changes.

-We use `mapState` in the example to extract `count` and not avoid having to dereference that value every time it is used; this is really not necessary but it looks cool and it shows how State can be refined/transformed for inner elements.
+We use `mapState` in the example to extract `count` and avoid having to dereference that value every time it is used; this is not necessary but it shows how State can be refined/transformed for inner elements, simplifying and scoping what they can represent.
+This helps to clarify the intent of the code.

 Just for fun we added `disabled` and made it dependent on `count`.
-When it is zero or less we will not be able to click it.
+When `count` is zero or less we will not be able to click it.

-When the template is defined, nothing really happens except that we have an instance of `DOMElement<State, Action, HTMLDivElement>`.
-This instance implements `DOMTemplate<State, Action>` which has a method `render: (ctx: DOMContext, state: State) => View<State>`.
-When that method is invoked, it will perform the actual modifications of the dom.
-The `View` returned by the method has a method `destroy()` to remove what has been generated and `change(state: State)` to update the its content.
+When the template is defined, nothing happens except that we have an instance of `DOMElement<State, Action, HTMLDivElement>`.
+This instance implements `DOMTemplate<State, Action>` which contains the method `render: (ctx: DOMContext, state: State) => View<State>`.
+When that method is invoked, it will perform the actual creation and modification of the browser's DOM.
+The `View` returned by the `render` method has a method `destroy()` to remove what has been generated and `change(state: State)` to update the its content.

 These functions are managed and wired automatically when `store` and `template` are passed to `Tempo.render`.